agrant23/CsharpFrameWork/README.md

         dotnet test

 I created this framework from scratch.
-Some more changes/additions to come:
+Some changes/additions to come:

     I am exploring implementing the xUnit Framework instead of NUnit.
     Cross Browser testing